Smugglers' snowboarding programs offer instruction for all ages on three-mountain playground

-At one of Smugglers' four terrain parks, two riders who became good friends in camp the previous year begin having a friendly competition to see who can get more air off the jumps and who can "50/50" the entire box - ride straight all the way across it without falling off one side or the other.
+At one of Smugglers' four upper mountain terrain parks, two riders who became good friends in camp the previous year begin having a friendly competition to see who can get more air off the jumps and who can "50/50" the entire box - ride straight all the way across it without falling off one side or the other.

 "Attendance numbers in instructional programs usually get smaller as the levels get higher," comments snowboard program supervisor Jeff Silver, observing, "People think that once they know how to ride they should just go out on their own."
 However, by going out on their own, they are missing out on meeting new people to ride with, getting pointers on technique, and receiving encouragement to develop new skills from friends and coaches in camp.